Best broker for Spanish investors

 • Basic account uses pooled Stichting structure (not direct custody)

-• Custody account excludes some free-ETF offers
+• Custody account excludes some commission-free Core ETFs

 • No interest on uninvested cash by default